How to Make a Resume in India: Complete Guide with Examples (2025)

 Defining a Resume

-A resume is a formal document that canvasses an individual's professional background.
+A resume is a formal document that presents an individual's professional background.
 This includes their work experience, skills, education, and notable achievements.
-It’s crafted to present one's qualifications in a concise and structured manner, with the intent of showcasing suitability for a job or career opportunity.
+In India, a resume is often used interchangeably with CV (Curriculum Vitae), though technically a CV is more detailed and commonly used for academic or research positions.

 Preparing to Write Your Resume